ESPresense/ESPresense.github.io/hardware/beacons.md

 | FitBits             | Only works well when not connected to app
 | Xiaomi Watch        | Only works well when not connected to app
 | Apple AirTags       | Doesn't work, privacy is similar to exp tokens
+| HUAWEI Band 6       | Only works when not connected to a phone

 ### Add to the list